spagnoloG/cnctf2023-challs/hard_ai/README.md

 * flags: cnctf{change_accoridngly_in_docker_compose}

 ## Description:
-Players should classify images provided on the website at least 80% times correctly.
+Fun little challange to sharpen your eyes:)

 ## Deployment
 * Deploy the docker image.
 It is listening on port 5000, map it to whatever port is most convenient.
-* players should get this download link https://nextcloud.spanskiduh.dev/s/Q8zWDAtLoAHmJaA
+* players should get this download link https://nextcloud.spanskiduh.dev/s/f8wJQFYqjqPsBLN

 ## Solution / writeup
-The solution script is in the expl directory.
-Not finished yet.
-Will finish when there will be time.
-There is also possible workaround without training the model.
+User should download the train dataset and then train the model to 16 classes.
+After tha the user should write a script to automatically download and classify images.
+The accuracy should be at least 70%.